asfasagag/Ryujinx-Greem/README.md

 ## Usage

+Install development firmware and use dev.keys.
+The firmware can be obtained by extracting EDEV or SDEV system updater NSPs from the SDK.

 To run this emulator, your PC must be equipped with at least 8GiB of RAM;
 failing to meet this requirement may result in a poor gameplay experience or unexpected crashes.